-John Lapiana was appointed in August 2017 as the Senior Advisor to the Provost/Under Secretary for Museums and Research.
-Before that he was Acting Assistant Secretary for Communications and External Affairs at the Smithsonian, which includes the Office of Public Affairs, Government Relations, Special Events and Protocol, Visitor Services and International Relations.
+Lapiana has served in a variety of leadership positions since joining the Smithsonian in 1998 as an attorney in the general counsel’s office.
+Prior to serving as the National Museum of African Art’s interim director, he was senior advisor to the Under Secretary for Museums and Culture.
+Before that he was Acting Assistant Secretary for Communications and External Affairs at the Smithsonian, which included the Office of Public Affairs, Government Relations, Special Events and Protocol, Visitor Services and International Relations.
 During this period, he was also the Deputy Under Secretary for Finance and Administration, responsible for overseeing the facilities, information technology, human resources, contracting and other administrative offices.

 From 2002 to 2007, Lapiana served as senior program officer under the Smithsonian’s Deputy Secretary and chief operating officer.
 In that role, he helped to oversee programmatic activities in the museums and administrative units reporting to the Deputy Secretary.
 From 1998 to 2002, Lapiana was an assistant general counsel where he provided guidance on a variety of legal issues and represented the Smithsonian in administrative proceedings and other types of litigation.